millerjord/smart_beer_taps/README.md

 At home I run Home Assistant for all my home automation.
 So I have quite a lot of data there, and hence decided to utilize ESPhome in the taphandles.
 The information about the beers, like ABV, IBU and EBC I do have in a local database, and I have a SQL server sensor in HA that pulls that data in.
 The scales under the kegs send data via MQTT to Home Assistant.
 So I have all necessary information in there, which makes it pretty easy to display what is needed.

 On the display I am also printing a QR code to Untappd, where I have more information about the beer and I give my friends coming over a chance to rate the beers.
 Quite fun really.
-I have seen that there is a PR to ESPhome to generate the QR code, but that isn't merged yet.
-So for now I am using the qrcode installed via PIP to create a PNG that is printed on the display.
+As of a few months ago there is a module to create the QR code within ESPHome.
+It took me some months to figure out how to use that, since it is not templateable.
+Got some help on the community forums, and now it is working!

 And for the taphandles I did find some STL's at Thingiverse, I have even added them to this repo for simplicity. https://www.thingiverse.com/thing:4891896